emvicy/documentation/cli-wrapping.md

 <a id="Requesting-a-route"></a>
 **Requesting a route**

-myMVC serves simple CLI Requests.
+Emvicy serves simple CLI Requests.

 You can easily run any existing route via commandline;